 After pointing out the absence and the consequences of the employee’s actions, offer suggestions to improve the employee’s behavior.
-An example of a solution may be to warn him about the company’s policies and that he cannot miss work without prior notice.
-That can make the employee come to his senses and start doing things properly if he does not want to lose his job.
+An example of a solution may be to warn them about the company’s policies and that they cannot miss work without prior notice.
+That can make the employee come to their senses and start doing things properly if they do not want to lose their job.

-If he or she must be absent, the employee must notify the appropriate person.
+If they must be absent, the employee must notify the appropriate person.
 The only exception that may be made is for legitimate emergencies or urgent matters.
-In addition to providing solutions, the employee must know that the company is giving him/her a new opportunity since they trust in his/her work.
-It will make the employee come to his senses.
+In addition to providing solutions, the employee must know that the company is giving them a new opportunity since they trust in their work.
+It will make the employee come to their senses.

 6. Allow for a justified response

-If the employee has not attended work for the first time, giving him/her a second chance is okay since everyone can have an emergency.
-It is best to ask the employee for an immediate justification using an e-mail reply or, if he/she has already committed several infractions, propose a meeting to reach an agreement between both parties.
+If the employee has not attended work for the first time, giving them a second chance is okay since everyone can have an emergency.
+It is best to ask the employee for an immediate justification using an e-mail reply or, if they have already committed several infractions, propose a meeting to reach an agreement between both parties.

-In this way, the employee will understand that he/she is being allowed to explain his/her absence, which could help to resolve the infraction.
+In this way, the employee will understand that they are being allowed to explain their absence, which could help to resolve the infraction.
 On the other hand, while it is ideal for maintaining a professional stance, you can ask human resources to speak with the employee in a more informal tone.